-Outgoings are like the running costs of owning a commercial property and the owner can pass some of these costs on to the tenant.
+Outgoings include the running costs of owning a commercial property and generally all of these are paid by the tenant.

 If you’re about to lease a commercial property, no matter the size, be prepared to pay more than just the rent.

 Outgoings on a commercial lease are the additional costs to rent included in the commercial lease agreement that tenants are required to pay.

 Outgoings of a commercial lease can include maintenance costs of the property, council and water rates, strata fees, and insurance.